Liebranca/eljabr/docs/README.md

 # CHANGELOG

+### v0.00.7b

+- Fixed mistake in `*::con::ELEM_RE` that would consider capturing variable multipliers but not variables when applying distributive.

+- Fixed mistake in `*::expr::_tex` that would sometimes turn negative variables positive when substracting from a constant.

 ### v0.00.6b

 - Fixed mistake in `*::con` regexes `NUM_RE`, `VAR_RE` and `ZEROTIMES_RE` that caused `|X| lt 1` variable terms to be filtered out as a zero.